The Similarities Between Worship and Corporate Event Production

 geometry of a space.
 I have disarmed many people, simply by understanding and properly communicating the craft.
 I have had someone to ask me, “Why does that small (confidence monitor) projector that we just installed, look better than the (20-year-old, audience IMAG) larger projectors on the main screen.”
 This can be easily articulated as well, by discussing advancements in technology, along with throw distances and other factors.
 This is no different in the corporate world.
 Your client is more singular, but the same rules apply.
 Although, I would hope that we are not using projectors that are 20 years old.
 The point remains, to build the relationship with your client.

 There are more similarities than difference between the two.
 It comes down to taking your craft seriously, and a mind to continue in the pursuit of knowledge.
 That is the building block from which everything else flows.
 The colleague relationships will flow from this starting point.
 The client relationship will flow from the same starting point.
 Pursue the craft, and respect the people.

 Ricardo Hicks, Jr. has 14 years specializing in Event Technology as a freelance technician, Hotel Director, Project Manager, and Director of Sales.
 He prides himself in training and development within the industry.
-He is currently the Audio Supervisor at Upper Room COGIC and Sales Manager at American AV.
-He is a proud husband and a father of four (one of which is a an audiovisual professional).
+Richardo serves as the Audio Supervisor at Upper Room COGIC and is the owner of Tech Factory Productions.
+He is also a proud husband and a father of four (one of which is a an audiovisual professional).